 Exhibits in our display have been inspired by the experiences of young Scottish women living in wartime, seen through the eyes of young people today.
-Runs from Thursday 21 June to Saturday 29 September.
+Ran from Thursday 21 June to Saturday 29 September 2018.

 The Youngwummin display commemorates the centenary of the end of the First World War and marks the Year of Young People 2018.